 - Mulch with straw or egg crates when the berries begin to form

 - Net the plants when the berries are forming to protect against birds and other animals

-- Feed the plants with a top dressing of composted manure every winter.
+- Feed the plants with a top dressing of composted manure in winter or early spring

 - Plants should be most productive their first three years.
 Afterwards, replace them with new ones.

 You might have heard that one of the benefits of growing these white skinned berries is that animals don’t think that they’re ripe and won’t eat them.
-This is only partially true since slugs are a big problem (slugs got to the berries in the image above).
-Keeping the plants mulched and removing any rotten berries helps to minimize this, as do slug precautions be they beer traps, organic slug pellets, or picking them off manually.
+This is only partially true since slugs are a big problem.
+Keeping the plants mulched and removing any rotten berries helps to minimize this.
+Try to reduce the slug population around your plants by using beer traps, organic slug pellets, or picking them off manually.

 - Pineberries are ripe when the skin changes from green-white to a slightly creamy white

 - If left on the plant, the skin will mature into a light pink blush

 - Pineberries look best in food when used with another more colourful berry